2012 FIBA Europe Under-20 Championship for Women

 The 2012 FIBA Europe Under-20 Championship for Women was the 11th edition of the FIBA Europe Under-20 Championship for Women.
 16 teams participated in the competition, held at the Főnix Hall and Stadion Oláh Gábor Út in Debrecen, Hungary, from 16 to 26 August 2012.
+Spain won the tournament and became the European champions for the third time.